Our Community Partnership

 - Verdia L. Haywood, Former Deputy County Executive, Fairfax County Government.

 - Catherine M. Hudgins, Supervisor, Hunter Mill District, Fairfax County Board of Supervisors.

 - Willard Jasper, Commissioner, the Fairfax County Redevelopment and Housing Authority.

-- Mary Kimm, Editor and Publisher, Connection Newspapers.
+- Mary Kimm, Editor and Publisher, Local Media Connection LLC.

-- Stacey Kincaid, Captain, Fairfax County Sheriff’s Office.
+- Stacey Kincaid, Sheriff, Fairfax County and the City of Fairfax.

 - William H. Lauer, President, Tetra Partnerships.